 Are part of our 'open space project' which aims to help in areas where there is community tension, build inclusion where groups and communities are marginalised, combat isolation, enhance health, well being, . promote a harmonious and thriving community by bringing areas of misuse or under use back into community use. through 'social action day' events and activities.
 This is done with the help of volunteers of all ages and especially our Redbridge young volunteers from Challenge Redbridge who are inspired to partner and support us in bringing the community together, help us in our campaigns and raise awareness.
 In last year summer and autumn we had over over eight community fun days and over 100 young volunteers.

-- Fairs and Stalls We attend and support local Fairs and have our stalls at events in the borough throughout the year.
-Our stalls showcase the work that we do and our various 'myth busting' publications , briefing papers and Hate crime Hotline leaflets and advertise volunteering opportunities.
-We have up to 5 stalls a year such as at Barkingside ECO Fest, a community celebration of the environment during Recycle Week..The outdoor event was hosted by Amey Redbridge Recycling Team supported by Redbridge Equalities and other Charities and local businesses.
+Fairs and Stalls We attend and support local fairs and have our stalls at events in the borough throughout the year.
+Our stalls showcase the work that we do and our various 'myth busting' publications , briefing papers and Hate Crime Hotline leaflets and advertise volunteering opportunities.
+We have up to 5 stalls a year at events such as Barkingside ECO Fest, a community celebration of the environment during Recycle Week.
+This outdoor event was hosted by Amey Redbridge Recycling Team supported by Redbridge Equalities and other charities and local businesses.
 It was an event enjoyed by schools in attendance and the Deputy Mayor of Redbridge.